Peter Pan syndrome: History

 Critics have said that these criteria are outdated, reflect patriarchal ideas of gender and sexuality, and are therefore not often used in a modern view of Peter Pan Syndrome.
-While earlier texts limit the diagnosis of the syndrome to only men, these characteristics can affect anyone, regardless of sex or gender.
+While earlier texts limit the diagnosis of the syndrome to only men, these characteristics can affect adults of any sex or gender.

 Characteristics

 Peter Pan syndrome is a psychological term for people who find it hard to be an adult.
 They have challenges maintaining relationships and managing responsibilities and may exhibit traits such as avoiding responsibilities, resisting commitment, seeking constant fun and excitement, and showing a lack of ambition or direction in life.
 They may prefer to engage in activities associated with childhood rather than taking on the responsibilities and challenges of adulthood.

 The causes for this behaviour likely vary for each person and underlying mechanisms remain unexplained; however, the issue seems to be rooted in childhood experiences, such as neglect or overprotective parenting.

 Since Peter Pan Syndrome is not a clinical diagnosis, professionals have not made an official list of symptoms.
 However, in some publications the following characteristics are mentioned commonly.